jonlabelle/Trimmer/README.md

 Compatibility
 -------------

-Trimmer is compatible with both Sublime Text 2 and Sublime Text 3, on all OS platforms.
+Trimmer is compatible with both Sublime Text 2 and Sublime Text 3, on all OS platforms (OS X, Windows and Linux).

 Installing
 ----------